Ageism in tech continues to be a harmful bias toward older generations.

 Never in a million years would I have thought that I would be compared to a potential boss’s mother.
 But since my first job at a startup, I wondered why there weren’t more older workers.
 It took me four months to get that $10/hr., entry-level marketing job when I first moved to the Bay Area at the ripe old age of 28.
 I had my masters from a top-tier university and a few years working in consulting which amounted to me not only being one of the oldest, but also one with more professional experience than most.

-It is worth mentioning that absent from many of the popular diversity talks and trainings is the topic of age discrimination.
-Tech workers are on average 31 years old while the average American worker is 42.
+It is worth mentioning that absent from many of the popular diversity talks and training is the topic of age discrimination.
+Tech workers are, on average, 31 years old, while the average American worker is 42.
 At Google, for example, 30 is the average employee age.
 In Atlassian’s Balanced Team Diversity Assessment, the sample data is limited to engineers ages 25-34.

 It is clear our future depends on innovation.
 And, the most innovative enterprises are the most diverse.
 This has been proven in HBR’s recent study where six diversity factors (including age) were measured with innovation outcomes in a variety of countries.
 It is noted from the study that the “power of diversity still needs to be unlocked with enabling practices, like a non-hostile work environment, an inclusive culture, and a culture where diverse ideas resulting from a diversity of backgrounds are free to compete.”

 Building such a culture of innovation starts with overcoming biases and rethinking hiring strategies.
 By focusing at every level, from the investor to the recruiter, on creating inclusivity where diverse skills over other factors matter most is what diversity is about.
 In addition, blind skills assessments and interviewing offer new ways to eliminate age bias.
 Employers who have already been recognized for hiring successfully and building inclusive cultures are part of the “Best Employers to Work for Over 50” list.